-Unless you were born yesterday (in which case, hello!
-Welcome to 2020!
-Everything’s broken!), you—and your skin—have probably seen some better days.
+Unless you were born yesterday, you—and your skin—have probably seen some better days.
 But unlike the immediate consequences that, say, a Saturday night out can have on your face by morning, the effects of prolonged stress can often be sneaky, slowly messing with your skin barrier until it’s angry, irritated and leaving you to deal with one of these four issues:

 Though you can’t magically change the way your system operates, you can help decrease your cortisol levels with a quick meditation or workout session.
 And if you know you’re heading into a few days of stress, try pre-loading your skin care routine with gentle actives, like adding in a sulfur-based face mask or switching to a salicylic acid-spiked cleanser that’ll help keep your pores clear while your sebum cranks up.